-St Mirren v Rangers
+Rangers six adrift at top as Roofe routs St Mirren

 Post update

-Jay Henderson (St. Mirren) wins a free kick in the attacking half.
+Scott Wright (Rangers) wins a free kick in the defensive half.